GmiSa1990/learnML/tensorflow/keras.md

-- `metrics` should be l list of metrics to be evaluated by the model during training and testing phase.
+- `metrics` should be a list of metrics to be evaluated by the model during training and testing phase.

   ```python
   # no need to pass arguments to function getMetrics.